therealruthvik/therealruthvik/README.md

-# Hi there! 👋 I'm [Ruthvik], Your DevOps Ally!
+# Hi there! 👋 I'm Ruthvik Garlapati, Your DevOps Ally!

 ## About Me
 I'm passionate about bridging the gap between development and operations to build robust, scalable, and efficient systems.
-With a background in [Your Background], I thrive in dynamic environments where collaboration and innovation are key.
+With a background in DevOps and Site Reliability Engineering, I thrive in dynamic environments where collaboration and innovation are key.

 ## What I Do
 - **Automation Aficionado:** I believe in automating everything possible, from CI/CD pipelines to infrastructure provisioning, to free up time for more meaningful work.